ampproject/amppackager/README.md

 against the [AMP Cache requirement](docs/cache_requirements.md) for a minimum `max-age` of `345600` (4 days).
 For SXGs shorter than that, the Google AMP Cache will treat them as if unsigned (by showing an AMP Viewer).

+#### Monitoring `amppackager` in production via its Prometheus endpoints

+Once you've run the `amppackager` server in production, you may want to monitor its health and performance.
+You may also monitor the performance of the underlying requests to the AMP document server.
+You can monitor both servers via the [Prometheus](https://prometheus.io/) endpoints provided by `amppackager`.
+A few examples of questions you can answer:

+*  Is `amppackager` up and running?
+*  How many requests has it processed since it's been up?
+*  What was the 0.9 percentile latency of handling those request?
+*  How many of those requests have triggered a gateway request to the AMP document server?
+*  For those gateway requests, what was the 0.9 percentile latency of the AMP document server?

+You can perform one-off manual health inspections, visualize the real-time stats, set up alerts, and more.
+To learn what are all the things you can monitor, and how to do it, check the [monitoring manual](monitoring.md).

 ## Local Transformer